MicrosoftDocs/SCCMdocs/sccm/apps/plan-design/security-and-privacy-for-application-management.md

 <!--1358309-->
 Starting in version 1806, application catalog roles are no longer required to display user-available applications in Software Center.
 This configuration helps you reduce the server infrastructure required to deliver applications to users.
 Reducing the server infrastructure also reduces the attack surface.

-To deliver a consistent and secure application experience for internet-based clients, use Azure Active Directory and the cloud management gateway.
+To deliver a consistent and secure application experience for Internet-based clients, use Azure Active Directory and the cloud management gateway.

 For more information, see [Configure Software Center](/sccm/apps/plan-design/plan-for-software-center#bkmk_userex).